 Spring is near, and the 13 Partner Agencies of the SR 28 Corridor Management Team want to remind visitors of the east shore of Lake Tahoe to park safe and park smart to help ease congestion along this popular National Scenic Byway.
-The Tahoe East Shore Trailhead paid parking requirements resumes Tuesday, March 1, 2022 for the 2022 season.
+The Tahoe East Shore Trailhead paid parking requirements has resumed for the 2023 season.
 You will need your license plate number and credit card information for payment at any kiosk.
-A mobile payment option is coming soon.
+Or pay by text is also available.
 Visitors are encouraged to come early or come later in the day to pay a lower rate.

 Tahoe Transportation District Begins Paid Parking With Park Tahoe Pilot For The Tahoe East Shore Trail